-This blog is a continuation from the blog I wrote last year about the top 10 tourist spots to visit in Northern Luzon 2018.
+This blog is a continuation from the blog I wrote in 2018 about the top 10 tourist spots to visit in Northern Luzon 2018.

-Not a lot has changed however, I have added Bataan, San Juan and Paoay as places I have been to since I wrote the original article to now make it a top 13 tourist spots to visit in Northern Luzon.
+However, since then, I have added Baler, Bangui, Bataan, San Juan and Paoay as places I have been to since I wrote the original article to now make it a top 15 tourist spots to visit in Northern Luzon.

 I have also made a few minor updates and have included some of my vlogs in the article for your enjoyment.
-Just like last year (2018), we are still focusing on places that lie within the regions that include Central Luzon and Ilocos.
+Just like the original blog from 2018, we are still focusing on places that lie within the regions that include Central Luzon and Ilocos.

-Most of the Central to Southern Part of Luzon is a lot more accessible.
-This in itself is worthy of another blog which I cover in my top 15 tourist spots in Southern Luzon in 2019.
+Most of the Central to Southern Part of Luzon is a lot more accessible which in itself is worthy of another blog.
+I cover Southern Luzon in my top 15 tourist spots in Southern Luzon in 2019.

 The Northern parts of Luzon have some the best places in the Philippines to visit, however, a lot of these can take a long time to get to.
 Most of these places, as you will read, are only accessible by road which adds to the travel time.

 However, when you consider arriving at an airport, checking in your luggage, sitting around waiting for a plane, delayed flights, flight cancellations etc, then some of these places in Northern Luzon, and the time it takes to get there is about the same and oftentimes, less.

-The Department of Tourism in the Philippines (DOT) and PHILTOA are currently making a big push to promote Northern Luzon (2018 campaign).
+The Department of Tourism in the Philippines (DOT) and PHILTOA are currently making a big push to promote Northern Luzon.
 As a result, there are some proposed developments particularly on the northwestern coast of Luzon Island.

 Pagudpud is located in Ilocos Norte and is a place that is relatively undiscovered and still one of the most naturally preserved Philippines destinations.
 I think this is because it’s too hard to get to!